aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/README.md

 # Deployment

-First go to the `backend` folder, open the README there and deploy the architecture using [SAM](https://aws.amazon.com/serverless/sam/).
+1. Go to the `backend` folder, open the README there and deploy the architecture to AWS using [SAM](https://aws.amazon.com/serverless/sam/).

-Then go to the `dapp` folder, open the README there and run the dApp locally.
+2. Go to the `dapp` folder, open the README, run the dApp locally, and deploy it to AWS using the AWS CLI.

 # Inspiration